We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - talking with your partner about sexual issues

-The complications associated with erection problems are significant and can impact your quality of life.
+The complications that come with erection problems are significant and can affect your quality of life.
 If you experience erection problems, you may also experience:

 - stress or anxiety